clause-bielefeld/clause-bielefeld.github.io/python.md

 The general flow is as follows: Using a text editor, the Python code is written to a text file, which is saved with the .py file extension.
 This file is passed to the Python interpreter (for example, by executing the command ``python filename.py`` in Linux).
 The code in the file is now executed line by line, from top to bottom, and print statements are displayed in the command line.

-Some good editors are e.g. [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), [Visual Studio Code](https://code.visualstudio.com/) or [Vim](https://www.vim.org/) (for more advanced users).
+Some good editors are e.g. [Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/) or [Vim](https://www.vim.org/) (for more advanced users).
 If you only have to write a few lines, you might as well use any preinstalled text editor, such as Notepad on Windows.

 Note: The Anaconda distribution includes Spyder; an integrated development environment (IDE) for working with .py files.
 In Spyder, scripts can be created, edited and executed without switching between the editor and the command line.
 While all of this can be useful, many functions are not needed for beginners and may be distracting.
 Also, knowing how to use the command line is a skill that is helpful in many cases and indispensable in others.
 Therefore, we strongly recommend that students become familiar with the command line *at least* to the point where they can navigate between folders and run Python scripts.